 If you’ve gone down this list of reasons you may not be losing weight with intermittent fasting and you’re still in your first few weeks to a month, my advice would be to give it a little more time.

-Finally, if you’re not losing weight on intermittent fasting, there may be an underlying medical condition that you are unaware of.
+Finally, if you’re not losing weight on intermittent fasting, you may have an underlying medical condition.

 Before you begin any new dietary or exercise program you should always check with your physician, but if you’ve been fasting for a while and following all the guidelines, working out, watching your calorie intake and staying on top of things yet you’re still not progressing, it’s definitely time to make an appointment.